MumenJarrah/CloudLabs/lab5.md

 When Apache starts, it needs to load the private key for each HTTPS site.
 Our private key is encrypted, so Apache will ask us to type the password for decryption.
 Inside the container, the password used for `bank32` is `dees`.
 Once everything is set up properly, we can browse the web site, and all the traffic between the browser and the server will be encrypted.
-Please use the above example as a guidance to set up an HTTPS server for your website.
-Please describe the steps that you have taken, the contents that you add to Apache’s configuration file, and the screenshots of the final outcome showing that you can successfully browse the HTTPS site.

 Shared folder between the VM and container.
 In this task, we need to copy files from the VM to the container.
 To avoid repeatedly recreating containers, we have created a shared folder between the VM and